hugolastico/nba_player_classification/README.md

 # NBA Player Classification
 Project to classify basketball players according to their ability to stay in the NBA for more than 5 years

+Project to classify basketball players according to their ability to stay in the NBA for more than 5 years